Renaissance humanism in Northern Europe: Universities

-Before the first swell of the new movement was felt, the older German universities were already established: University of Vienna in 1365, University of Heidelberg in 1386, University of Cologne in 1388, University of Erfurt in 1392, University of Würzburg in 1402, University of Leipzig in 1409 and University of Rostock in 1419.
-During the last half of the 15th century, there were quickly added to this list universities at Greifswald and Freiburg 1457, Trier 1457, Basel 1459, Ingolstadt 1472, Tübingen and Mainz 1477, and Wittenberg 1502.
-Ingolstadt lost its distinct existence by incorporation in the University of Munich, 1826, and Wittenberg by removal to Halle.
+Before the first swell of the new movement was felt, the older German universities were already established: University of Vienna in 1365, University of Heidelberg in 1386, University of Cologne in 1388, University of Erfurt in 1392, University of Würzburg in 1402, University of Leipzig in 1409, and University of Rostock in 1419.
+During the last half of the 15th century, more were quickly added to this list of universities at Greifswald and Freiburg 1457, Trier 1457, Basel 1459, Ingolstadt 1472, Tübingen, Mainz 1477, and Wittenberg 1502.
+Ingolstadt lost its distinct existence in 1826 by incorporation in LMU Munich, and Wittenberg by removal from Halle.

 Most of these universities had the four faculties, although the popes were slow to give their assent to the sanction of the theological department, as in the case of Vienna and Rostock, where the charter of the secular prince authorized their establishment.
-Strong as the religious influences of the age were, the social and moral habits of the students were by no means such as to call for praise.
-Parents, Luther said, in sending their sons to the universities, were sending them to destruction, and an act of the Leipzig university, dating from the close of the 15th century, stated that students came forth from their homes obedient and pious, but "how they returned, God alone knew", to university archives and library.
+Whereas the religious influence of the age were strong, this held by no means for the social and moral habits of the students such as to call for praise.
+Parents, Luther said, by sending their sons to the universities, were sending them into destruction, and an act of the Leipzig university, dating from the closing of the 15th century, stated that students came forth obedient and pious from their homes, but "how they returned, only God knew", to university archives and libraries.

 In the Netherlands, universities or "Latin schools" spurred on by Renaissance humanists helped the majority of people in the region become more literate than in most other European kingdoms.